 Who can present submissions?

-Any projects that fall within the community of social innovation in general, students from universities and business schools, scientists, researchers and university teaching staff, as well as entrepreneurs with an innovative idea.
-Each project submitted to the selection criteria must fall into at least one of the following three categories:
+Any projects that fall within the community of social innovation, in general, promoted by university students and business schools, scientists, researchers and university teaching staff, as well as entrepreneurs with an innovative idea.

 - Include at least one team member who is working full-time on the project.